 In Japan, permanent resident taxpayers are taxed on their worldwide income.
 Non-resident taxpayers are taxed only on their Japan-sourced income.
-Non-permanent resident taxpayers are taxed on their Japan-sourced income plus potentially part of their non-Japan-sourced income that is paid in or remitted to Japan.
+Non-permanent resident taxpayers are taxed on their income other than foreign source income (in particular, potentially on certain capital gains) that are not remitted into Japan) plus potentially part of their foreign sourced income that is paid in or remitted to Japan.

 Personal income tax rates

 The tax liability is determined by multiplying the excess taxable income for each bracket by the percentage above and adding the cumulative tax figure (see the Sample personal income tax calculation section for more information).

 A surtax took effect 1 January 2013.
 The surtax is comprised of a 2.1% tax that is assessed on an individual’s national income tax.